← All RAM guides

 • Assuming DDR5 kits "just work" at box speed on every Intel CPU — verify IMC tier.

-• Ignoring Gear reporting —Latency regressions sneak in at high MT/s.
+• Ignoring Gear reporting — latency regressions at high MT/s.

 • Skipping BIOS updates — microcode improves memory training.